- Life & Culture

 Most schools in Japan will have a principal (“kōchō-sensei”) and vice-principal (“kyoto-sensei” or “fuku-kōchō-sensei”).
 The number of homeroom/form teachers will depend on the school population.
 Class sizes usually range from 20 to 40 students.
 Each grade will have a head teacher, and each class will have a homeroom/form teacher, according to the Japanese school system.

 In most cases, you will be introduced to your schools prior to your first working day.
 You will meet a representative of each school, likely the head of the English program, and quite likely the principal and vice-principal as well.
 You should be shown your desk, shoebox, and other things that relate to you and will likely be asked to give a brief self-introduction to the other teachers, in Japanese if possible.

 On your first day, unless otherwise notified, you will be expected to find your way to school on your own.
 Be sure to check and double-check your route, as a late arrival on your first day can sour your relationship with the school for the entire year!
 When you arrive, you should change into your indoor shoes, find your way to the teachers’ room, and offer a hearty “Ohayō gozaimasu!” with a bow at the door.
-You should already have been shown where to sit, so simply proceed inside.
+You should already have been shown where to sit, so simply proceed inside and get settled into your role as an inspiring educator.
 If not, the head of the English program should be ready to guide you.

 There may be an official welcome for you given by the students, where you will need to give another introduction, this time in English.
 If you come at the beginning of the Japanese school year (April), you will likely be introduced along with the other new teachers to the school, as Japanese teachers rotate regularly, only spending an average of three years in a school at a time.